Cisplatine War: Imperial Army

 The Imperial Brazilian Army was officially created on 1 December 1824, when a decree established its regular organization, numbering and standardizing the various units that had fought under the Brazilian flag since the independence campaign in 1822.
 The force was divided into first- and second-line troops, consisting of paid soldiers and unpaid militias, respectively.
 The first line nominally numbered 30,000 men, divided into 3 grenadier battalions, 28 caçadores (light infantry) battalions, 7 cavalry regiments, 5 horse artillery corps, and 12 field artillery corps, spread across the country.
-Two grenadier and two caçadores battalions were made up of foreign mercenaties, mostly Germans and Irish.
-In turn, the second line numbered 40,000 men, but this figure did not translate into real military capability, given the lack of training among second-line troops, as well as their politically motivated recruitment, aimed at avoiding enlistment in the first line.
+Two grenadier and two caçadores battalions were made up of foreign mercenaries, mostly Germans and Irishmen.
+In turn, the second line numbered 40,000 men, but this figure did not translate into real military strength, given the lack of training among second-line troops, as well as their politically motivated recruitment, aimed at avoiding enlistment in the first line.

 The first line units based in Rio Grande do Sul consisted of the 9th Battalion of Caçadores, and the 4th and 5th Cavalry Regiments, based in the cities of Porto Alegre, Jaguarão and Rio Pardo, respectively.
 The second line ones consisted of the 46th Battalion of Caçadores, spread across the province, and the 20th (Porto Alegre), 21st (Rio Grande), 22nd (Rio Pardo), 23rd (Alegrete), 24th and 25th (São Borja) Cavalry Regiments.
 The 25th Cavalry Regiment consisted only of Guarani indians.
 Recruitment was one of the main issues faced by the army.
 As early as 1823, members of the Constituent Assembly complained about the 'predatory' nature of recruitment, which amounted to a true "manhunt", threatening the country's economy and society.
 When the Brazilian Parliament met for the first time in 1826, it was a consensus among its members that recruitment needed to be reformed, but no concrete measures were taken, and so forced recruitment continued.